kevinpschaaf/enyo-wiki/Object-Lifecycle.md

 		this.render();
 	});

-Destroying a Control will cause it to be removed from DOM right away, as this is a necessary part of the clean-up process.
-There is no 'unrender' method.
+Destroying a control will cause it to be removed from the DOM right away, as this is a necessary part of the cleanup process.
+There is no `unrender` method.

 ### A Note About Kind Names

-The examples above use this syntax for creating kinds:
+The preceding examples use this syntax for creating kinds:

 	var MyKind = enyo.kind(...);

-Mostly in Enyo code you see this instead:
+In most Enyo code, however, you'll see the following:

 	enyo.kind({
 		name: "MyKind"
 		...
 	});

-Including a `name` property is optional.
-If you include it, Enyo will make a global reference to your kind using that name, and the name is available in instances as `this.kindName`.
-The `name` syntax is used mostly for these conveniences.
+Here the inclusion of a `name` property is optional.
+If you include it, Enyo will make a global reference to your kind using that name, which will be available in instances as `this.kindName`.
+The `name` syntax is used mostly to take advantage of these conveniences.
 For example, instead of

 	var foo = {
 		kinds: {